armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 ## Enable communication between Armory Enterprise services and Armory Cloud

-This step establishes communication from all spinnaker services and plugins with Armory Cloud.
+This step establishes communication between all Armory Enterprise services, plugins, and Armory Cloud.

 {{< tabs name="DeploymentStrategy" >}}
 {{% tab name="Operator" %}}

 > Note that the following instructions assume that you are using Kustomize to manage your Operator config files.

 If you completed all the steps described in [Deployment Registration]({{< ref "deployment-reg.md" >}}), you can skip this section.

 In your Kustomize patches directory, create a file named **patch-cloud-config.yml**.
 This manifest includes the Client ID and Secret from when you [registered your environment](#register-your-armory-enterprise-instance).